 In this part we will be focusing on how can you (as the victim) hold someone financially accountable and what that actually includes.

 How can you hold someone financially accountable for a car accident?

-Knowing that the law allows a car accident victim in Arizona is able to obtain compensation for serious injuries whomever caused them is one thing.
-But taking the necessary steps in order to achieve this, and to get the most out of it is another.
+Knowing that the law allows a car accident victim to submit a car accident claim and obtain compensation for serious injuries whomever caused them is one thing.
+But taking the necessary steps in order to achieve this i.e. submitting the car accident claim and to get the most out of it is another.
 Since these don’t always turn out to be the simplest cases (and they rarely are) the best way to move forward is to get a skilled auto accident lawyer who will represent your best interests.
-A car accident attorney will know exactly what steps are necessary in order to get the most for your compensation.
+A car accident attorney will know exactly what steps are necessary to prepare and submit your car accident claim in order to get the most for your compensation.